danielroth1/CAE/README.md

-# CAE
+CAE is a tool for the simulation of [Rigid Bodies](https://en.wikipedia.org/wiki/Rigid_body) and deformable objects.

-CAE is a tool for the simulation of rigid bodies and deformable objects.
-Geometric meshes can be imported and transformed to a three dimensional representation (made up of tetrahedrons).
-Those can then be simulated with the Corotated Finite Element Method.
-Deformables and rigid bodies interact with each other via collisions.
+Geometric meshes can be imported and converted into a three-dimensional representation (consisting of tetrahedra).
+These can then be simulated using the Corotated Finite Element Method.
+Deformable and rigid bodies interact via collisions.
 Simple spring forces can be applied to vertices of simulated objects.

-The main menu of CAE with "Example 2" loaded:
+####The main menu of CAE  with *Example 2* was loaded in:
 ![main2](https://user-images.githubusercontent.com/34305776/55095678-d63c6e80-50b8-11e9-9b58-bcea7c0c389b.png)

-Importing a model of an elephant as .off file:
+####An Elephant model can be imported, by loading the *as.off* file:
 ![step1_import](https://user-images.githubusercontent.com/34305776/55096875-fff69500-50ba-11e9-9cba-a3236449d76c.png)

-After converting the elephant it is simulated as deformable.
-Some vertices were selected, truncated, and moved to a different location, inducing elastic deformations:
+####After the transformation of the elephant its deformation is simulated.
+Some nodes were selected, cut and moved to a different location, resulting in elastic deformations:
 ![step5_simulate](https://user-images.githubusercontent.com/34305776/55096962-2fa59d00-50bb-11e9-9bf0-5a885e127864.png)

-For the collision detection, spheres are used that surrend each object.
+####For collision detection, spheres are used that surround each object.
 A bounding volume hierarchy is used for efficient access.
-Each level or as in this picture all leafs can be visualized:
+Layer by layer can be visualized or as in this example all sheets can be visualized at once:
 ![collision_spheres](https://user-images.githubusercontent.com/34305776/55101329-27059480-50c4-11e9-8083-326ad81e4db9.png)

 ## How to use CAE
-To simulate a rigid body, simply import the geometric data as .off file and create a rigid body by selecting the node (while having Selection Type: Nodes) and clicking in the right menu Simulation -> Simulate -> Rigid Body.
+To simulate a rigid body, import the geometry data from the  **.off** file and create a rigid body by selecting the node (while having Selection Type set to "Nodes") than click the right menu: Simulation -> Simulate -> Rigid Body.

-To create a deformable that is simulated with the corotated FEM, the geometry first needs to be converted to a tree dimensional polygon.
-To do so, click "Convert" under the "Mesh Converter" tab.
+To create a deformable that is simulated with the [corotated FEM](https://www.google.com/search?q=corotated+FEM&ie=utf-8&oe=utf-8) , the geometry first needs to be converted to a tree dimensional polygon.
+To do so by clicking on "Convert" (in the "Mesh Converter" tab).
 The deformable is then created by clicking Simulation -> Simulate -> Deformable.
 To make either collidable, click the corresponding Simulation -> Simulate -> Collidable.

 ## Installation
 I am using qmake because of its better integration with QtCreator.
-If you want as well, see "Building with qmake and QtCreator".
+If you want to use it as well, see "Building with qmake and QtCreator" (a few sections below).
-Despite that, building with CMake is also perfectly fine.
+Despite that I make use of QMake, building with CMake is also perfectly fine.

 ### Required libraries
 * Boost